Video-Nomad/gs-curvetools-docs/docs/source/advanced-visibility.rst

   :align: right
   :width: 250px

-This can be extremely helpful for troubleshooting the geometry overlap or to finetune orientation, twist and other attributes.
+This can be extremely helpful for troubleshooting geometry overlap or to fine-tune orientation, twist and other attributes.

 .. note::
   When component mode is enabled (F8), highlighted geometry will also show vertices, however they will not be selectable if Geometry Editing is disabled on the current layer (default).